svetkars/rpc-designate/doc/installing/prepare-installation.rst

        * 953/TCP
      -  DNS servers need the following ports to be open:

-        * 53/UDP -> Open for all traffic for DNS resolution
+        * 53/UDP -> Open for all traffic for DNS resolution.
-        * 53/TCP -> Open for all traffic for DNS resolution
+        * 53/TCP -> Open for all traffic for DNS resolution.
         * 953/TCP -> Used for RNDC commands, this only needs to be open to allow communication from the OpenStack infrastructure nodes.

-        OpenStack Infra nodes -> DNS
+        OpenStack Infra nodes -> DNS.

 .. _designate-rndc: